 - Medium-bodied wines: pinot grigio and sauvignon blanc

 - Full-bodied wines: chardonnay and malbec

 Tannins are something you may often run into if you like red wine.
 These are the compounds that exist in a variety of elements around the world, but when it comes to wine, they’re found in the grape skins, seeds, and stems.
 During the wine production process, tannins are released from the grape, soaking into the juice.
 The longer they soak into the juice, the more are present in the wine.
 The easiest way to notice tannins in the wine is simply to take a sip.
 If you feel your mouth drying out, then tannins are present.

 - Tannin-filled wines: cabernet sauvignon, Syrah, and nebbiolo

 Hopefully, as a wine-lover, you know that the barreling step is one of the main aspects of the wine creation process.
 But what you may not know is that the barreling process can look different for every bottle of wine.
 That’s where oaked wines come in—these wines are aged in oak barrels rather than in stainless steel.
 The wine benefits from coming into contact with oak, which can enhance the color, mouthfeel, and flavor profile of the wine.
 Done properly, it can make your wine feel smoother and more buttery.

 - Oaked wine: pinot noir and some chardonnays

-There’s always more to learn about wine, but these are the basic wine terms every wine-lover should know.
+There’s always more to learn about wine (or travel Italian vineyards with us), but these are the basic wine terms every wine-lover should know.
 It’s your first step to being even more of a part-time sommelier!